coreeng/core-platform-docs/content/app/how-tos/debug-cloud-access-issues.md

       - <your_namespace>/<sa-name>
 ```

-Looking at `kubernetesServiceAccounts`:

 * Have your changes been merged?
 * Has the pipeline finished?

+Looking at `kubernetesServiceAccounts`:

 * Is the namespace you're trying to connect from listed there?
-* Is the Service Account name matching?
-The kubernetes Service Account being used by your deployment/pod needs to match exactly what is defined there?
+* Does the Service Account name match?
+The Kubernetes Service Account being used by your deployment/pod needs to match exactly what is defined there?

 ### Tenant Provisioner status